 Beginning in 2009, we began providing marketing services to home furnishing and improvement vendors in exchange for prepaid cards issued by such vendors.
 The prepaid cards contain monetary value in denominations varying from RMB20 to RMB2,000 that may only be used to purchase certain products from the vendors' specified stores and are not redeemable for cash.
 We sell the prepaid cards, typically at a discount to their stated monetary value, to external parties.
 The exchange of marketing services for prepaid cards is accounted for in accordance with ASC 845, "Non-monetary Transactions."
 Service revenue from this exchange is measured based on the fair value of the prepaid cards received and is recognized in accordance with the revenue model stated above in "-Marketing Services."
 The fair value of the prepaid cards is estimated based on the range of actual selling prices achieved by us and management's assessment of the future demand for prepaid cards.
-We reassess our fair value estimate periodically to reflect changes experienced in the selling prices of the prepaid cards to the customers.
+We reassess our fair value estimate periodically to reflect changes experienced in the selling prices of the prepaid cards.
+Revenue from tangible products is recognized when the four criteria for revenue recognition are met, which coincides with the delivery of the prepaid cards to the customers.
 We discontinued the acceptance of prepaid cards in exchange for our marketing services in July 2010 and sold all the remaining prepaid cards by the end of 2010.